 Podcast Host and Coordinator Meaghan Dew produces the Kill Your Darlings Podcast.
 She’s worked with Penguin and Thames & Hudson, and spends the rest of her time reading.

-Cover Artist and Designer Guy Shield is a Melbourne-based illustrator.
+Cover Artist and Illustrator Guy Shield is a Melbourne-based artist and designer.
 Guy has drawn for publications from all over the globe, including Wall Street Journal, The Hollywood Reporter, Fortune, WIRED, Rolling Stone and Granta. @guyshield